ErrNotNill/onviz_service/README.md

-# this service is my test example
+# this service is my test example...
+Work with api's
 This service is including :
 - vk api
 - bitrix rest api (in process)